+The 500 Festival has grown to become an organization that provides year-round programs and events for half a million people every year.
 The journey that started with a handful of civic-minded individuals has created a history that all Hoosiers can look to with pride, a sense of involvement and a growing feeling of community accomplishment.

 You can view the timeline of the AES 500 Festival Parade, including theme and grand marshal HERE.